agent-guardian/Minecraft-research/README.md

-# Minecraft-research
+# Minecraft Research
-Just a repo of write-ups of my minecraft security research
+Just a repo of write-ups of my minecraft security research.